NA-MIC/ProjectWeek/README.md

 ## Upcoming Project Weeks

-- The 2021 Project Week in Las Palmas de Gran Canaria will take place January 18-22, 2021.
-Details will be provided by July 2020.
+- The 2020 Project Week will be held virtually and will take place December 14-18, 2020.

 * Please contact the organizers if you have interest in hosting a Project Week event.